-Atom Туре Data Received

-ADOBE_PORTABLE_DOCU ADOBE_PORTABLE_DOCUMENT_FORMAT

-STRING [1]

-APPLE_PICT APPLE_PICT [2]

-BACKGROUND PIXEL A list of pixel values

-BITMAP BITMAP A list of bitmap IDs

-CHARACTER_POSITION SPAN The start and end of the selection in bytes

-CLASS TEXT (see section 4.1.2.5)

-CLIENT_WINDOW WINDOW Any top-level window owned by the selection

-owner

-COLORMAP COLORMAP A list of colormap IDs

-COLUMN_NUMBER SPAN The start and end column numbers

-COMPOUND_TEXT COMPOUND_TEXT Compound Text

-DELETE NULL (see section 2.6.3.1)

-DRAWABLE DRAWABLE A list of drawable IDs

-ENCAPSULATED_POSTSCRIPT

-STRING [3], Appendix H 5

-ENCAPSULATED_POSTSCI RIPT_INTERCHANGE

-STRING [3], Appendix H

-Atom Туре Data Received FILE_NAME TEXT The full path name of a file FOREGROUND PIXEL A list of pixel values HOST_NAME TEXT (see section 4.1.2.9) INSERT_PROPERTY NULL (see section 2.6.3.3) INSERT_SELECTION NULL (see section 2.6.3.2) LENGTH INTEGER The number of bytes in the selection 6 LINE_NUMBER SPAN The start and end line numbers LIST_LENGTH INTEGER The number of disjoint parts of the selection MODULE TEXT The name of the selected procedure MULTIPLE ATOM_PAIR (see the discussion that follows) NAME TEXT (see section 4.1.2.1) ODIF TEXT ISO Office Document Interchange Format OWNER_OS TEXT The operating system of the owner client PIXMAP PIXMAP 7 A list of pixmap IDs POSTSCRIPT STRING [3] PROCEDURE TEXT The name of the selected procedure PROCESS INTEGER, TEXT The process ID of the owner STRING STRING ISO Latin-1 (+TAB+NEWLINE) text TARGETS ATOM A list of valid target atoms TASK INTEGER, TEXT The task ID of the owner TEXT TEXT The text in the owner's choice of encoding TIMESTAMP INTEGER The timestamp used to acquire the selection USER TEXT The name of the user running the owner
+Atom Туре Data Received ADOBE_PORTABLE_DOCUMENTRENTRAT [1] APPLE_PICT APPLE_PICT [2] BACKGROUND PIXEL A list of pixel values BITMAP BITMAP A list of bitmap IDs CHARACTER_POSITION SPAN The start and end of the selection in bytes CLASS TEXT (see the section called "WM_CLASS Property".)
+CLIENT_WINDOW WINDOW Any top-level window owned by the selection owner COLORMAP COLORMAP A list of colormap IDs COLUMN_NUMBER SPAN The start and end column numbers COMPOUND_TEXT COMPOUND_TEXT Compound Text DELETE NULL (see the section called "DELETE".)
+DRAWABLE DRAWABLE A list of drawable IDs ENCAPSULATED_POSTSCRIP TSTRING [3], Appendix H a ENCAPSULATED_POSTSCRIP T S TRTR ® CHANGE [3], Appendix H FILE_NAME TEXT The full path name of a file FOREGROUND PIXEL A list of pixel values HOST_NAME TEXT (see the section called "WM_CLIENT_MACHINE Property".)
+INSERT_PROPERTY NULL (see the section called "INSERT_PROPERTY".)
+INSERT_SELECTION NULL (see the section called "INSERT_SELECTION".)
+LENGTH INTEGER The number of bytes in the selection b LINE_NUMBER SPAN The start and end line numbers LIST_LENGTH INTEGER The number of disjoint parts of the selection MODULE TEXT The name of the selected procedure MULTIPLE ATOM_PAIR (see the discussion that follows) NAME TEXT (see the section called "WM_NAME Property".)

+Atom Туре Data Received ODIF TEXT ISO Office Document Interchange Format OWNER_OS TEXT The operating system of the owner client PIXMAP PIXMAP c A list of pixmap IDs POSTSCRIPT STRING [3] PROCEDURE TEXT The name of the selected procedure PROCESS INTEGER, TEXT The process ID of the owner STRING STRING ISO Latin-1 (+TAB+NEWLINE) text TARGETS ATOM A list of valid target atoms TASK INTEGER, TEXT The task ID of the owner TEXT TEXT The text in the owner's choice of encoding TIMESTAMP INTEGER The timestamp used to acquire the selection USER TEXT The name of the user running the owner a Earlier versions of this document erroneously specified that conversion of the PIXMAP target returns a property of type DRAWABLE instead of PIXMAP.
+Implementors should be aware of this and may want to support the DRAWABLE type as well to allow for compatibility with older clients.